-When purchasing laser diodes for any application, engineers, technicians and procurement specialists generally refer to certain specifications that their system or application requires.
+Laser diodes for any application, engineers, technicians and procurement specialists generally refer to certain specifications that their system or application requires.
 When you buy laser diodes, there are certain criteria that ensure the correct laser diode is chosen for your application.

 Below we have listed 5 key considerations when choosing laser diodes for an application:

-3. Power output
+3. Power Output

 4. Pin Configuration

 Most devices are generally available in a number of pin configurations connecting the laser diode and photodiode anode/cathode to the case of the device.

 5. Divergence Angles

 This is important for optical designers in determining parameters such as circularity, minimum spot size, collimated beam divergence or coupling efficiency into an optical fiber.
-The divergence angles do vary within any given batch of diodes, so it is important to understand the manufacturer’s typical distribution which may be narrower than the datasheet values provided.
+The divergence angles do vary within any given batch of laser diodes, so it is important to understand the manufacturer’s typical distribution.
+Often this can be narrower than the datasheet values provided.

 A vendor with close ties to the manufacturer can generally supply extensive distribution data which can help improve manufacturing production yields.